 Not of stone, but of timber.

-Wooden crosses fashioned in haunting poses silently spoke to us.
+Wooden crosses fashioned in pacifying poses silently spoke to us.
 Bronze plates with forgings of “1915”, “1916”, “1917” and “1918” conjured images of war.
-German names along with the occasional tattered photograph whispered stories into our minds.
+German names along with tattered photographs whispered stories into our minds.
 Wishes and dreams of young men longing to be told, but never to be heard.

-What is this place of brooding beauty we wondered?
-Minutes earlier we were gazing up in awe at the medieval markings of a 13th century castle.
+What is this place of grim beauty we wondered?
+Minutes earlier we were gazing up in awe at the medieval markings of a 13th-century castle.
 And then on a whim decided to cross a nearby footbridge to a hill shrouded in pine and firs.
-Here we trekked up a steep set of stairs into this forested realm where light swept through the canopy revealing a cemetery unlike any we have ever seen.
+Here, we trekked up a steep set of stairs.
+At the top, a forested slope unfolded before us revealing a cemetery unlike any we have ever seen.

-A grey monument on the crest of a slight slope held the answer.
+A grey monument resting on the hill’s crest held the answer.
 Inscribed on sable panes were the names of those buried.
-Next to this list of the fallen, we found the story of the ‘Soldier Cemetery’.
+Next to this list of the fallen, we found the story of the ‘Soldiers’ Cemetery’.

 War on the Rooftop of the World

 Fighting a war anywhere is hell.
 Fighting one in the unforgiving heights of the Dolomites is utterly unthinkable.
-Yet during the First World War its craggy peaks saw thousands of soldiers lost to the madness of mankind and even more to the mountain-born fury of Mother Nature.
+Yet, during the First World War, its crags and crevices saw thousands of soldiers lost to the madness of mankind and more still to the fury only born on mountains.
 The warring conditions on the rooftop of the world were among the most treacherous ever endured in the history of warfare.
-If bullets or shell-fire didn’t tear you asunder, the mountains’ wintry wasp of pummeling snow and hellish winds stung the life out of you.
+If bullets or shell fire didn’t tear you asunder, the mountain’s pummeling snow, hellish winds and crashing boulders would.

-An Austrian Lieutenant Colonel, A. Bechtold, developed the vision for the Soldier Cemetery.
-For men who suffered the merciless horror of the mountains, he sought to bring them final peace within the mossy velvet of the forest floor.
+An Austrian Lieutenant Colonel, A. Bechtold, developed the vision for the Soldiers’ Cemetery.
+For the men who suffered horrors on the summits, he sought to bring them final peace within the mossy velvet of the forest floor.

 The cemetery was built by Russian prisoners of war.
 Logs from stands of pine became the grave markers — forever memorializing the fallen in harmony with the stillness of the forest.

-One-hundred years ago this year the last shot of the First World War rang out.
-At 11 am on the eleventh day in the eleventh month of 1918 Germany signed an armistice bringing the war to an end.
+More than 100 years ago the last shot of the First World War rang out.
+At 11 am on the eleventh day in the eleventh month of 1918, Germany signed an armistice bringing the war to an end.
 Upon receiving the news, soldiers simply laid down their arms and went home.

 The toll?
 37 million dead.

-669 lie in the Soldier Cemetery.
+669 lie in the Soldiers’ Cemetery.
 They are soldiers from the Austro-Hungarian empire, as well as Russia, Serbia and Romania.
-Within 20 years the world would spiral into another war taking the lives of 50 million more.
-19 German soldiers killed in bombing raids from the Second World War are also at rest in the cemetery.
+Just 20 years later, the world would spiral into another war taking the lives of 50 million more.
+Nineteen German soldiers killed in bombing raids from the Second World War are also at rest in the cemetery.

 In a solemn act of respect for the men, the cemetery dedicated sections to the respective faiths of the soldiers.
-Men of Christian, Jewish and Muslim faith lay separate but together.
+Men of Christian, Jewish and Muslim faith lay in the Soldiers’ Cemetery separate but together.
 These brothers fighting for pieces of the earth now share it in quiet rapture as their home.

-As we continued walking through the cemetery we came across a few women tending to the graves.
-We learned they were a part of an association of women that has kept each grave in pristine form since 1921.
+As we continued walking through the Soldiers’ Cemetery, we came across a few women tending to the graves.
+We learned they are members of an association of women that has kept each grave in pristine form since 1921.

-The manner in which South Tyroleans reverently care for those lost is touching to experience.
-Whether encountering a meticulously carved wayside shrine off a hiking trail or rows of crosses masterfully wrought out of iron in quaint, candlelit Alpine churchyards, the traditions of this land inspire awe.
-Taking time to reflect in such moments requires no belief in the divine to enjoy the beauty of humanity.
+The manner in which South Tyroleans still reverently care for those lost long ago is touching to witness.
+Whether encountering a carefully carved wayside shrine off a hiking trail or rows of masterfully forged iron crosses in candlelit churchyards, the traditions of this land inspire awe.
+Taking time to reflect in such settings requires no belief in the divine to appreciate the beauty of humanity.

-Additional options are from two parking lots directly off Via Riscone.
-If you choose either one you’ll have to walk uphill even more, but neither path is difficult.
+Additional options to visit the Soldiers’ Cemetery include two parking lots directly off Via Riscone.
+If you choose either one, you’ll have to walk uphill even more, but neither path is difficult.